moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 --- abstract

-Media over QUIC Transport (MOQT) defines a publish/subscribe based unified media delivery protocol for delivering media for streaming and interactive applications over QUIC.This specification defines an interoperable Catalog specification for streaming formats implementing the MOQ Transport Protocol [MOQTransport].The Catalog describes the content made available by a publisher, including information necessary for track selection, subscription and initialization.
+Media over QUIC Transport (MOQT) defines a publish/subscribe based unified media delivery protocol for delivering media for streaming and interactive applications over QUIC.
+This specification defines an interoperable Catalog specification for streaming formats implementing the MOQ Transport Protocol [MOQTransport].
+The Catalog describes the content made available by a publisher, including information necessary for track selection, subscription and initialization.

 --- middle

 # Introduction

-MOQT [MOQTransport] defines a transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.Tracks are identified using a tuple of the Track Namespace and the Track Name.A MOQT Catalog is a specialized track which captures details of all the tracks output by a publisher, including the identities, media profiles, initialization data and inter-track relationships.The mapping of media characteristics of objects with the tracks, as well as relative prioritization of those objects, are captured in separate MoQ Streaming Format specifications.This specification defines a JSON encoded catalog.
+MOQT [MOQTransport] defines a transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
+Tracks are identified using a tuple of the Track Namespace and the Track Name.
+A MOQT Catalog is a specialized track which captures details of all the tracks output by a publisher, including the identities, media profiles, initialization data and inter-track relationships.
+The mapping of media characteristics of objects with the tracks, as well as relative prioritization of those objects, are captured in separate MoQ Streaming Format specifications.
+This specification defines a JSON encoded catalog.

-* {{catalog}} describes the MoQ Catalog format including examples.

 # Conventions and Definitions